Hershey Entertainment Complex

 The Hershey Entertainment Complex is a multi acre facility in Derry Township, Pennsylvania.
 It houses Hersheypark, Hersheypark Stadium, Star Pavilion, Hersheypark Arena, Giant Center, and the former Parkview Golf Course.

 The owner of the complex and all of the facilities (excluding the Giant Center - see below) is the Hershey Entertainment and Resorts Company (HE&R), based at 300 Park Boulevard in Hershey, Pennsylvania.

 Hersheypark

 The premier attraction at the complex is Hersheypark.
-Hersheypark is a multi acre amusement park featuring over eleven roller coasters and many water rides (see The Boardwalk at Hersheypark - below.)
+Hersheypark is a multi acre amusement park featuring 14 roller coasters and many water rides (see The Boardwalk at Hersheypark - below.)
 Many kiddie and family rides are also included with the parks flat admission rate.
 Hersheypark is known as the country's Cleanest and Greenest Park.

 Hersheypark Stadium

 The Hersheypark Stadium is a multi-seat dual-side concrete structure located in the middle of the complex.
 It seats 15,000 for football and soccer events, and over 30,000 for concerts.
 It is home to the Summer Concert Series, the Big 33 Football Classic, PIAA Football and Soccer Championships and other local uses by the local area and by HE&R. On August 12, 2009 Blink-182, Panic!
 At the Disco, and Fall Out Boy performed here for a stop on Blink-182's summer reunion tour.